Get A Free Consultation

 Cuts and lacerations account for about one-fifth of all workplace injuries in restaurants.
 Restaurant workers are constantly chopping, peeling, mincing, and dicing foods.
 There are other sharp objects in a kitchen, including slicer blades, blenders, grinders, and broken glass.
 Even with proper safety training and good knife skills, mistakes are bound to happen.
 [5]

-Slip-and-fall-accidents can happen anywhere, but they are especially likely to occur in a crowded kitchen, where slippery liquids or fine powders may sometimes spill from the countertops to the floors.
+Slip and fall accidents in Las Vegas are not uncommon.
+They can happen anywhere, but they are especially likely to occur in a crowded kitchen, where slippery liquids or fine powders may sometimes spill from the countertops to the floors.
 Maintaining a clean kitchen and installing non-slip flooring can help combat the likelihood of slip-and-fall injuries in a restaurant.
 [6]

 Sprains and strains often occur when workers attempt to lift, bend, or reach items on a high shelf.
 A well-thought-out kitchen might place heavy items on shelves that are accessible to all employees.
 Restaurant employees should also be encouraged to share heavy loads or take multiple trips.
 [7]